 We want the comfort foods that will keep us going through all the cooking, shopping, and spending time with loved ones.

-My family loves a nice pot of beef stew during the holidays.
+My family loves a nice pot of Beef Stew with Leeks during the holidays.
 It’s one of our go-to meals because it fills us up and gets us warm in the cold weather.
 Just talking about it makes me want a bowl right now!

-What really makes the beef stew taste great is the Hunt’s Petite Diced Tomatoes I use in my recipe.
+What really makes this Beef Stew with Leeks taste great is the Hunt’s Petite Diced Tomatoes I use in my recipe.
 They are the purest tomatoes you can buy, and they work great with the other farm-fresh ingredients like carrots and leeks in the stew.

 Hunt’s Petite Diced Tomatoes add to the flavor of the beef and pull the stew together for a delicious meal!
 Plus, the tomatoes are great for a number of recipes.
 I also like to use them for home made vegetable soup in my slow cooker.
 They would be great in a pizza or lasagna recipe too!